Innovation and Systems Change

 $795,000

-Current practices in determining nutrient requirements for banana plantations are based on maximising production but do not account for changes in soils or growing conditions which can lead to pollutants running off into our Reef’s waters.
+Current practices in determining nutrient requirements for banana plantations are based on maximising production but did not account for changes in soils or growing conditions which can lead to pollutants running off into our Reef’s waters.

-This project is delivering plantation yield variation maps to growers which allows them to best match the inputs of nutrients and water to the yield potential of their crops.
+This project delivered plantation yield variation maps to growers which allows them to best match the inputs of nutrients and water to the yield potential of their crops.
 This approach has shown a reduction of fertiliser use by more than 25% in other tropical crops, resulting in an improvement in the quality of our Reef’s waters.

 Robust, cost-effective sensor for dissolved inorganic nitrogen